helmuthdu/automate-frontend-workflow/README.md

 }
 ```

-## GitHub
+## Git

-[GitHub](https://github.com), Inc. is an Internet hosting service for software development and version control using Git.
+Git is a distributed version control system for tracking changes in files, and can be used for collaboratively developing source code during software development.

-### GitHub Integration
+### Git setup

-Create a new repository in [GitHub](https://github.com), open the terminal inside the project, and configure it:
+Create a new repository in [GitHub](https://github.com), open the terminal inside the project, initialize git, add a commit and a remote, and push the changes:

 > Replace the `$GITHUB_USER` and the `$REPO_NAME` variables with your [GitHub](https://github.com) user and repository name.